Open Accessibility Menu

 Cardiothoracic Surgery

-Cardiothoracic surgery, often refered to as thoracic surgery, is the surgical treatment of organs inside the chest.
+Cardiothoracic surgery, often referred to as thoracic surgery, is the surgical treatment of organs inside the chest.
 These are cardiovascular disease treatments for conditions of the heart and lungs.
-If you need surgery, it’s good to know your heart’s in the right place at the Heart and Vascular Center.
-Our cardiothoracic surgeons have the reputation for excellence in patient care and quality outcomes ― right here in Westmoreland County.
-For more information, visit our Cardiothoracic Surgery page.
+If you need surgery, it’s good to know your hearts in the right place at the Heart and Vascular Center.
+The cardiothoracic surgeons have the reputation for excellence in patient care and quality outcomes.

 Diagnostic Cardiology

-Cardiac diagnostic tests provide the data points and information needed for cardiologists to create a detailed picture of how a patient's heart is functioning.
-Our cardiovascular specialists are able to reach a diagnosis faster and more accurately with the advanced cardiac testing we provide.
-For more information, visit our Diagostic Cardiology page.
+Diagnostic cardiology tests provide the data points and information needed for cardiologists to create a detailed picture of how a patient's heart is functioning.
+Cardiovascular specialists are able to reach a diagnosis faster and more accurately with the advanced cardiac testing we provide.

 Electrophysiology

-An electrophysiology (EP) procedure or study is a series of tests used to assess a patient's heart electrical system.
-When determining proper cardiovascular disease treatment it is important to accurately diagnose abnormal heartbeats or arrhythmia through the help of EP tests.
+Electrophysiology (EP) is a procedure or study is a series of tests used to assess a patient's heart electrical system.
+When determining proper cardiovascular disease treatment, it is important to accurately diagnose abnormal heartbeats or arrhythmia through the help of EP tests.
 An arrhythmia, or abnormal heartbeat, can often make patients feel as though they have heart fluttering, chest pain, shortness of breath or dizziness.
 At our dedicated electrophysiology lab, those with arrhythmia can get top quality care from highly trained cardiovascular specialists while remaining close to home.
-For more information, visit our Electrophysiology page.

 Heart Failure Clinic

 If you've been diagnosed with heart failure, even the term may sound shocking.
 It doesn't mean, however, that your heart "failed" or stopped.
 It means that the heart can't pump properly to meet your body's needs.
-At our heart and vascular institute our cardiology specialists provide the absolute best care through a comprehensive approach and expertise in treating heart failure.
-For more information, visit our Heart Failure Clinic page.
+At the Heart, Lung and Vascular institute our cardiology specialists provide the absolute best care through a comprehensive approach and expertise in treating heart failure.

 Interventional Cardiology